Install Python (Windows, Mac, Linux) – Step-by-Step Guide (2025)

 python3 --version.

-Set Up Python on Linux
+Install Python on Linux (apt, dnf, pacman)

 sudo apt update